petrvanblokland/DesignDesignSpace/Site.md

 ~~~
 ![docs/images/pagebot_promo.png](docs/images/pagebot_promo.png)
 ![docs/images/F5.034.jpeg](docs/images/F5.034.jpeg)
 *PageBot is a library of Python classes, that can be used for the automated production of publications.
-Learning to use PageBot is an optional topic of the Design Design Space study.*
+Learning to use PageBot is an optional topic of the DesignDesign.Space study.*

 ![docs/images/TheEndOfCss015M1.050.jpeg](docs/images/TheEndOfCss015M1.050.jpeg)
-*Constructing an environment where all disciplines can work together in a non-linear way, is one of the topics of the Design Design Space study.*
+*Constructing an environment where all disciplines can work together in a non-linear way, is one of the topics of the DesignDesign.Space study.*

 ~~~Python